-- Pacific Gas & Electric (PG&E) announced Friday it has agreed in principle to an $11 billion settlement covering 85% of insurance claims related to the 2017 Northern California wildfires and 2018 Camp Fire.
+- Pacific Gas & Electric (PG&E) announced Friday it has agreed in principle with groups representing approximately 85% of insurance subrogation claims related to the 2017 Northern California wildfires and 2018 Camp Fire.

 - This is PG&E's second major settlement related to wildfire claims.
 The Ad Hoc Subrogation Group had been seeking $20 billion but said it hoped the deal would allow the utility to "fairly compensate all victims" and emerge from Chapter 11 by a June 30, 2020, legislative deadline.